HFaeiro/Lialis/README.md

 # Lialis
 # I made this for learning purposes.
+Compiles only for x64.
+Visual studio 2019
  Rebuild of the original Remote Admin Tool.